JortWillemsen/program-verification-project/README.md

 2. (Re)open `Main.hs` if you see any errors, or if it is not doing anything at all.
 3. If it is still not working, restart HLS. (<kbd>F1</kbd> -> `Haskell: Restart Haskell LSP Server`).
 4. If this all fails, leave the dev container and reopen it.

+## Running the project

+Once you have the project running inside a dev container it is ready to use.
+You can also run the project without a dev container if your environment is setup correctly.

+### The program

+To run the normal program you enter a file into `Main.hs` that you would like to check for validity along with the options such as k, n and pruneLength.
+After that you can type `cabal run` in your terminal and hit enter.

+### Testing

+To use the testing module you can simply type `cabal test` into the terminal and hit enter.
+It will output the results to the terminal and also a log file.

+### Benchmarking

+For the benchmarking you can simply type `cabal bench` into the terminal and hit enter.
+The output will we written to the terminal and a csv file in the root of the project.
+Please keep in mind that benchmarking can take extremely long depending on what you are benchmarking.